kNelakonda/cse15l-lab-reports/Lab-Report-3.md

 ./government/Alcohol_Problems
 ```

+#### 3. -iname
-3. I am trying to find some files that were written in September, and they must have the word "September" in the name, but I'm not sure if it was capitalized.
+I am trying to find some files that were written in September, and they must have the word "September" in the name, but I'm not sure if it was capitalized.
 Luckily, there's an option for finding files regardless of capitalization:
 ```
 $ find ./government -iname "sept*.txt"
 ./government/Gen_Account_Office/Sept27-2002_d02966.txt